Guide to Life Insurance if You’re Overweight

 How weight impacts life insurance

-Medical underwriting—including questions about your weight—is one way that insurance companies assess your risk before issuing a policy.
+Medical underwriting, which includes questions about your weight, is one way that insurance companies assess your risk before issuing a policy.
 Life insurance companies use your BMI (Body Mass Index) to assess your overall health and risk level:

 • BMI alone is not an accurate indicator of health